dotnetcore/EntityFrameworkCore.GaussDB/src/EFCore.GaussDB/README.md

 }
 ```

-Aside from providing general EF Core support for PostgreSQL, the provider also exposes some PostgreSQL-specific capabilities, allowing you to query JSON, array or range columns, as well as many other advanced features.
-For more information, see the [the GaussDB site](http://www.GaussDB.org/efcore/index.html).
+Aside from providing general EF Core support for GaussDB, the provider also exposes some GaussDB-specific capabilities, allowing you to query JSON, array or range columns, as well as many other advanced features.
+For more information.
 For information about EF Core in general, see the [EF Core website](https://docs.microsoft.com/ef/core/).